glasserc/cleff-sandbox/docs/guided-tour.md

 # Interact

-We want a higher-level concept for interacting with a user using the terminal, which we will call `Interact`.
-From our architecture diagram in the intro, we know that this will build on the simpler interface from `Teletype`.
+It's typical to compose a big system out of smaller subsystems.
+I wanted to explore that in this project -- what does it look like for an effect to be built "out of" another effect?
+I settled on building a higher-level concept for interacting with a user using the terminal, which we will call `Interact`.
+From our architecture diagram in the intro, we know that `Interact` will build on the simpler interface from `Teletype`.
 How does this look?

 ```haskell